Sonictherocketman/Open-Microblog/README.markdown

 # Overview

+If you have suggestions, comments, or complaints about the Open Microblog standard, get in touch via our IRC channel #OpenMicroblog on freenode.

+### Notes:

+In the coming version update (0.6 -> 0.7) there will be a 'great renaming'.
+To make the microblog standard more consistent with RSS, all microblog elements will be reformatted from snake\_case\_ to camelCase.

 ## What is the problem?

 In recent years our internet communication has been increasingly controlled by sole private companies.
 Facebook and Twitter account for an enormous percentage of online communication.
 This isn't good.
 Private companies (that aren't treated as utilities) have a number of factors that prevent them from being pure communications networks.
 Private companies need to make money, then need to constantly make *more* money, and they need to serve changing needs.
 They need to upgrade their service and add "features".
 This means that their goals will never align entirely with the goal of open, untampered internet communication.
 There's one more problem: Private companies can die.
 They go away.
 Twitter and Facebook sit high now, but in 10 years?
 5 years even?
 Will they still be around?
 Its hard to say.
 Communications that are tied to services and companies like this will die with the companies that built them.
 This is the problem that the Open Microblog tries to solve.